 It’s always a challenge to know exactly when to plant vegetable and herb seeds in the garden.
 Whether you start your seeds indoors or outdoors, knowing the right time to plant is a crucial part of learning how to grow vegetables and herbs from seed.
-Using a customized seed sowing schedule can guide you through the spring and fall planting season!
+Using a customized seed sowing schedule can help you know when to plant through the spring and fall planting season!

-Every year, about this time, you can find me scowling in frustration at the work before me.
-I’ll be sitting with my list of heirloom seeds I bought for the garden, a couple seed company catalogues, a calendar, and a blank chart, trying to figure out when would best time to nestle each little seed under the soil, hoping, rather praying, that they would grow and flourish and feed my family with the most fresh and nutritional food I can place before them.
+Every year you can find me scowling in frustration at the work before me.
+I’ll be sitting with my list of heirloom seeds I bought for the garden, a couple seed catalogues, a calendar, and a blank chart, trying to figure out when would best time to nestle each little seed under the soil, hoping, rather praying, that they would grow and flourish and feed my family with the freshest and most nutritional food I can place before them.

-“They” say you get dumber each time you have a baby, which means I’m not as bright as I used to be, and never do I feel it more than when I’m trying to figure out all those dates in a rush because it would be way too hard to plan ahead, wouldn’t it?
+“They” say you get dumber each time you have a baby.
+Which, after 8 children, means I’m not as bright as I used to be.
+I sure feel it when I’m trying to figure out all those dates of when to plant last minute.
+(Because it would be way too hard to plan ahead, wouldn’t it?)

 So I made one for the last time.

-I went all out, created a once-and-for-all spreadsheet, and will never have to sit down and have to work out those figures on the calendar ever again!
+I went all out, created a once-and-for-all spreadsheet!
+I will never have to sit down and have to work out those figures ever again!
+And neither will you.

-Now I simply need to enter the last frost date and the first frost date for my zone (or better yet, the observed averages for my garden micro-climate) and let the chart do all the rest, automatically filling in all the dates for every vegetable and herb I could ever plan to grow (and then some!)
+With my new chart, I simply need to enter my first and last frost dates for my zone.
+(Or better yet, the observed averages for my garden micro-climate).
+The chart does all the rest!
+It automatically fills in all the dates for every vegetable and herb I could ever plan to grow!
+(And then some!)

 (You can find your frost dates here.)